 An analysis of Israel’s implementation of OTOS finds that this strategy offers a number of key advantages for the actor that adopts it.
 The main advantage is maximal neutralization of the enemy’s efforts in a manner that “pulls the rug out from under them” and renders a significant portion of their investments worthless.
 During nearly seven years Hamas invested considerable resources in building up the offset efforts described above, fully expecting that they would bear substantial fruit in the moment of truth.
 In practice, a significant portion of Hamas’s efforts to achieve sufficiently substantive gains to project an “image of victory” failed, in the face of Israel’s strategy.

 Thus, the second advantage of OTOS for the state that adopts this strategy is the breathing space to implement its policy.
 As the past demonstrates, a mass-casualty event in Israel, or large numbers of non-combatant casualties in the Gaza Strip as a result of Israeli action, would result in tremendous pressure, whether domestic or foreign, on Israel.
 The minimization of these events thanks to OTOS enabled Israel to pursue its aims extensively and purposefully during the operation.

-It use of OTOS also allowed Israel to operate systematically and proactively.
-As soon as it began offsetting Hamas’s offset efforts, it was able to implementing its own plan of operation without having to be reactive in the face of successfully actualized outset efforts by Hamas.
+Another important advantage is the fact that using OTOS allowed Israel to operate systematically and proactively.
+As soon as it began offsetting Hamas’s offset efforts, it was able to be the initiator, implementing its own plan of operation without having to be reactive in the face of successfully actualized outset efforts by Hamas.

 At the same time, OTOS also has a number of drawbacks.
-Its main and somewhat paradoxical disadvantage, of which policy-makers must be fully aware when adopting OTOS, is that its very adoption in effect amounts to a victory for the other side in determining the framework of the conflict.
+Its main and somewhat paradoxical disadvantage, of which policymakers must be fully aware when adopting OTOS, is that its very adoption in effect amounts to a victory for the other side in determining the framework of the conflict.
 Although in practice the measures taken by the second actor are offset, as the state adopting the strategy is able to exploit its own advantages, nonetheless the overall concept of the other side – that the conflict will not be decided but rather a matter of offset and relinquishment – is in fact fully accepted.

 The party that adopts OTOS, particularly when this is the stronger actor in asymmetric warfare, is effectively agreeing to the rules of the game set by the weaker party and using its power only to achieve a more successful draw, rather than a decisive victory that would express its full power.
 From a purely military perspective, Israel undoubtedly emerged victorious from the May 2021 crisis.
 However, its use of OTOS preserved the status quo, even if Hamas emerged weakened and deterred, and even though Israel clearly has the capability to achieve a decisive victory.
 At the same time, given that Israel is not interested, at least not now, in deciding the conflict with Hamas, OTOS is evidently the best option.